 arrays much more manageable than the raw numpy ndarray: with xarray, you don’t

-need to keep track of the order of arrays dimensions or insert dummy dimensions
+need to keep track of the order of an array’s dimensions or insert dummy dimensions of

 The immediate payoff of using xarray is that you’ll write less code.
 The long-term payoff is that you’ll understand what you were thinking when you come back to look at it weeks or months later.

 DataArrayis our implementation of a labeled, N-dimensional array.
 It is an N-D generalization of a

 pandas.Series.
 The name

 DataArrayitself is borrowed from Fernando Perez’s datarray project, which prototyped a similar data structure.

 Datasetis a multi-dimensional, in-memory array database.
 It is a dict-like container of